|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Paul and Daisy Soros Fellowships for New Americans||

-Awarded to New Americans under age 30 to support up to two years of graduate study in any field and in any advanced degree-granting program in the United States.
+Awarded to New Americans under age 30 (by the application deadline) to support up to two years of graduate study in any field and in any advanced degree-granting program in the United States.

 Award Value: Up to $25,000 in maintenance grants and up to $20,000 in tuition support for each year of graduate study, up to $90,000 over two years.